gassayy/gassa.github.io/about-me.md

 RTDroid explores and presents our solution in each layer of the stock Android software stack as the following list:

-* __The application framework layer__: We add new abstraction for real-time application, including real-time components and real-time application manifest.
-Our real-time components extend Android components for application development, the real-time application manifest is similar to the Android manifest for component declaration and real-time parameter configuration.
+* __The application framework layer__: RTDroid provides a real-time programming model for real-time application development.
+RTDroid's programming model inherits the Android's event driven model and alters the conventional garbage collection to an on-stack memory management.
+The on-stack memory management perseves memory bound for the object allocation in each component, assures constant cost for memory reclamation and prevent dangling reference with runtime assginment checks.

+  From a developer's point of view, our real-time components extend Android components for application development, the real-time application manifest is similar to the Android manifest for component declaration and real-time parameter configuration.
 Thereby, the real-time parameters are used for scheduling validation and model checking.

 * __The runtime layer__: We have ported an existing real-time Java virtual machine, FijiVM, on Android-based Linux kernel for the real-time runtime environment.
 It has an Ahead-Of-Time compiler that takes Java bytecodes of a real-time application and application manifest file, runs scheduling analysis and generates a binary executable for the targeting device.